zowe/docs-site/docs/troubleshoot/cli/known-cli.md

 **Solution:**

-To prevent the Zowe executable from taking control and stopping the execution of the script it is called from, add `call` in front of the first Zowe CLI command.
+To prevent the Zowe executable from taking control and stopping the execution of the script it is called from, add `call` in front of each Zowe CLI command.

 In the example below, the script never prints "hello" to the terminal: